Updated: Apr 16

-After we deliver we have ⬆️ higher rates of untreated postpartum depression and anxiety.
+After we deliver, we have ⬆️ higher untreated postpartum depression and anxiety rates.

 As terrifying as my experience was, I learned invaluable lessons that forever transformed me as a physician:

 💜Always listen to my patients.
 You know your body better than anyone.
-I just am a guide and advisor.
-I put words and explanations to what you see, sense and feel.
+I am a guide and advisor.
+I put words and explanations to what you see, sense, and feel.

-💜Weight is more than a number, it’s your story.
+💜Weight is more than a number.
+It’s your story.
 My only initial preeclampsia symptom was gaining weight quickly.
 I gained 60lbs in pregnancy.
 I’m glad my OB kept looking for the cause.
-I learned to never give advice about weight without digging deep for the cause.
+I learned never to advise about importance without digging deep for the cause.
 There’s always a deeper reason than just “diet and exercise.”

 As a woman & wellness coach:

 💜Prioritize you.
-During my pregnancy journey everyone and everything was a priority.
-It cause me to miss important warning signs my body was giving me and even calls from my doctor.
-I see so many successful woman who fall into this trap of not prioritizing yourself.
-As a coach I am passionate about helping women embrace themselves as a high priority on their to do list.
+During my pregnancy journey, everyone and everything was a priority.
+It caused me to miss vital warning signs my body was giving me and even calls from my doctor.
+Unfortunately, I see so many successful women who fall into this trap of not prioritizing yourself.
+As a physician and wellness coach, I am passionate about helping women embrace themselves as a high priority on their to-do list.

-Above all as I write this I am so grateful to be alive, able to share my story.
+Above all, as I write this, I am so grateful to be alive and able to share my story.

 So many of my Black sisters don’t have this opportunity and never will have.